mhmdmodan/JSUpySVM/README.md

 # JSUpySVM

-This is a multithreaded, multiclass implementation of a weighted, reduced convex hull-based support vector machine algorithm based on [this paper](http://ieeexplore.ieee.org/document/6119691/).
+This is a multithreaded, multiclass implementation of a weighted, reduced convex hull-based support vector machine algorithm based on [this paper by Goodrich et al](http://ieeexplore.ieee.org/document/6119691/).
 I have written the algorithm in Java, and that is mostly complete.
 Currently, I am working on developing the package with rJava.
 Uncommented demos can be found at [this repo](https://github.com/mhmdmodan/svmTests), which include a live OCR demo.
 My presentation can be found at [my website](https://mhmdmodan.com).

 As of now, the algorithm can be accessed by calling: